google/oss-fuzz/docs/new_target.md

 ## build.sh

-This is where most of the work is done to build fuzzers for your library.
+This is where most of the work is done to build fuzzers for your target.
 The script will be executed within an image built from a `Dockerfile`.

 In general, this script will need to:

-1. Build the library using its build system *with* correct compiler and its flags provided as *environment variables* (see below).
+1. Build the target using its build system *with* correct compiler and its flags provided as *environment variables* (see below).
-2. Build the fuzzers, linking with the library and libFuzzer.
-Built fuzzers should be placed in `/out`.
+2. Build the fuzzers, linking with the target and libFuzzer.
+Resulting fuzzers should be placed in `/out`.

 For expat, this looks like: